BastionAI/bastionai.github.io/about.md

     <h2>Looking Forward</h2>
     <div class="future-content">
       <p>
-        The future of AI is local, private, and powerful.
-We're working on expanding our product lineup to cover more use cases while maintaining our unwavering commitment to privacy and security.
+        The future of AI is privacy-first, flexible, and powerful.
+We're working on expanding our product lineup to cover more use cases while maintaining our unwavering commitment to privacy, security, and user sovereignty across all deployment scenarios.
       </p>
       <div class="future-goals">
         <div class="goal">